AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 NEAR strikes a balance between the two, though it might feel a little too magical for some people.

 I don't find any of these approaches particularly better or worse.
-And certainly, all of the teams maintaining these SDKs can learn from each other and steal features that provide better UX.
+And certainly, all of the teams maintaining these SDKs can learn from each other and borrow features that provide better UX.

 This post provides a good starting point for people doing Developer Experience research for Rust/Wasm-based blockchains, as well as people who want to compare these platforms and learn more Rust.